Big Duck Ranch

-Big Duck Ranch, also known as the Maurer Duck Farm, is a historic ranch located in Flanders, Suffolk County, New York.
+Big Duck Ranch, also known as the Maurer Duck Farm, is a historic ranch located in Flanders, in Suffolk County, on Long Island, in New York, United States.

+Description

 It operated as a duck ranch and retail store that sold duck products from 1936 to 1984.
 The principal building on the site is the separately listed Big Duck.

-It was added to the National Register of Historic Places in 2008 as part of plans to build a heritage park, picnic area, museum and rest stop.
+It was added to the National Register of Historic Places and the New York State Register of Historic Places in 2008, as part of plans to build a heritage park, picnic area, museum, and rest stop.
 The Big Duck Ranch hosts various events, such as historic car shows, and is open year-round.